jxmot/php-file_get_contents-error/README.md

 The only differnce has been when `"./tzone.json"` is the URL the curl version fails and `file_get_contents-error_demo.php` does not.

+# Just curl

+A bash shell script `curl-get_error_demo.sh`, is also provided.
+It will demonstrate the same issue as the PHP scripts.

 # Exact Cause

 Unknown at this time.